hhankj2u/synology-pdf-editor/README.md

 ```

 ### Client
-Visit `http://hostname:8080` by the browse you like
+Visit `http://hostname:8080` by the browser you like

 ## Credit
 Based on <https://github.com/sykuang/docker-wine-x11-novnc>